HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Conclusion, Discussion and Future work

-The full potential of HARMONIOUS lies in the ability to perceive objects in the environment, relate them to the complete surface of the robot body, and, when appropriate, transform them into constraints for the motion controller.
-We used three sensory modalities: two that sense at a distance, ``pre-collision'', vision and proximity, and tactile sensors on large areas of the robot body (2000 individual sensors) providing contact or post-collision information.
+The merit of \textsl{HARMONIOUS} lies in the ability to perceive objects in the environment, relate them to the complete surface of the robot body, and, when appropriate, transform them into constraints for the motion controller.
 Information about obstacles from all three modalities---sometimes overlapping, at other times complementary---was processed and transformed into a unified representation dynamically generating constraints for the whole-body motion controller.
-We have extensively experimentally evaluated \textit{HARMONIOUS}, compared it to NEO \cite{haviland_neo_2021} and React \cite{nguyen_merging_2018,nguyen_compact_2018}, demonstrating superior performance.
-Uniquely to our solution, we commanded both arms and the torso of the iCub humanoid robot (in total 17 DoFs) and demonstrated both the setup where every arm has a separate task and one, set as ``primary arm'', commands the torso joints, and a bimanual task where the hands hold an object between them.
-The performance of HARMONIOUS at scale was finally demonstrated in unstructured physical human-robot interaction while playing a game.
-Here, additional task constraints were added to the problem formulation.

-The solution we presented and its experimental demonstrations are unique in showing the online dynamic incorporation of obstacles perceived through three different sensory modalities and their on the run embedding as whole-body motion constraints into a motion controller with human-like characteristics.
-At the same time, our solution is by no means restricted to the iCub humanoid robot or to the particular sensory setup.
-The problem formulation is highly modular and both the minimization criteria (e.g. rewarding natural postures) or constraints to the quadratic program (e.g. obstacles) can be easily removed or different ones added.